 In the recent news, the birth of kittens to the world's first cloned cat, CC (pictured at right), and the news of Dundee Paradise, born to the clone of a champion dairy cow, has generated substantial debate concerning food safety and animal welfare.

-The CC was then born to and raised by Allie, the tabby surrogate mother (pictured at right) meeting with both acclaim and controversy.
+The CC was then born to and raised by Allie, the tabby surrogate mother (pictured at right) meeting with both acclaim a

 And in fact, on the "inaccuracy" of cloning, CC grew up neither to look nor to act like her mother, showing that environmental and non-genetic factors continue to be significant in determining the ultimate phenotype.
 In fact, fur patterning might have more to do with Allie's womb.
 A predisposition, in other words, should not be made a pathology.